digitalcytometry/ecotyper/README.md

 EcoTyper derives cell states and ecotypes from scRNA-seq data in a sequence of steps:

-1.  **Extract cell type specific genes**: The removal of genes that are not specifically expressed in a given cell type, is an important consideration for reducing the likelihood of identifying spurious cell states.
+1.  **Extract cell type specific or top variable genes**: The removal of genes that are not specifically expressed in a given cell type is an important consideration for reducing the likelihood of identifying spurious cell states.
 Ecotyper applies by default a filter for non-cell type specific genes, before performing cell state discovery in scRNA-seq data.
 Specifically, it performs a differential expression between cells from a given cell type and all other cell types combined.
 For computational efficency and balanced representation of cell types, only up to 500 randomly selected cells per cell type are used for this step.
 Genes with a Q-value > 0.05 (two-sided Wilcox test, with Benjamini-Hochberg correction for multiple hypothesis correction) are filtered out from each cell type.
 Of note, this filter is not necessary when discovering cell states in cell type specific profiles purified using CIBERSORTx high resolution ([Tutorial 4](#tutorial-4-de-novo-discovery-of-cell-states-and-ecotypes-in-bulk-data)).
-    CIBERSORTx incorporates its own filter for genes without evidence of expression in a given cell type.
+    CIBERSORTx incorporates its own filter for genes without evidence of expression in a given cell type. <br/> Alternatively, users can include into analysis only top x genes with the highest variance in a given cell type.

 2.  **Cell state discovery on correlation matrices**: EcoTyper leverages nonnegative matrix factorization (NMF) to identify